Nirmal1363/Article-Evaluation/README.md

 ## Overview

-This project focuses on evaluating articles using a Python script and an input Excel file.
+This project focuses on evaluating articles using a Python script from an input Excel file.
 The project consists of two main files:

-1. `Output Article Evaluation.xlsx` - This Excel file contains the input data for article evaluation.
+1. `Output Article Evaluation.xlsx` - This Excel file contains the output data for article evaluation.
-2. `AE(py).py` - This Python script processes the input data and performs the necessary evaluations.
+2. `CodeAE.py` - This Python script processes the input data and performs the necessary evaluations.

 ## Files

 ### Output Article Evaluation.xlsx

-This file includes the input data necessary for the article evaluation process.
-Ensure this file is correctly formatted and placed in the root directory of the project.
+This file includes has the output from the article evaluation process.

-### AE(py).py
+### CodeAE.py

 This Python script reads the input data from the Excel file, performs evaluations, and generates the output.
 The script includes necessary functions to process and analyze the data effectively.